 The advanced civilization that once lived on Santorini left a legacy made of elaborate piping systems, multi-storeyed houses, and wall paintings.
 After the terrible volcanic explosion that forever modified the landscape of the island, everything remained preserved under a thick layer of ashes for centuries, which preserved the ruins that we can still admire today.

-Second Stop: Visit a Black Beach
+Second Stop: Santorini’s Black Beaches

-Two are famous black beaches in Santorini, today we’re visiting Kamari, closer to Fira and the center of the island.
-Kamari is a small village not far from the airport where many people opt to stay during their Santorini holidays.
+Two are famous black beaches in Santorini.
+Today, we’re visiting Kamari, closer to Fira and the center of the island.
+Kamari is a small village not far from the airport, where many people opt to stay during their Santorini holidays.

 It’s indeed more affordable than the hotels facing the Caldera and there are several restaurants, bars, and Greek tavernas along the pleasant seaside promenade